Violet Hill (Hong Kong): History

 During World War II, the hill was part of the hostilities near Wong Nai Chung Gap during the Battle of Hong Kong and was used by Japanese forces with field guns to shell Aberdeen.

-Hiking

-Violet Hill is a part of the first stage of the Wilson Trail from Stanley.
-The trail first passes The Twins, then to Violet Hill.
-Another trail, Tsz Lo Lan Shan Path, winds west side of the hill along the catchwater of Wong Nai Chung Reservoir and goes southward from Wong Nai Chung Reservoir to Tsin Shui Wan Au.
-Hikers starting from Wong Nai Chung Reservoir may also use Tai Tam Country Trail to go up to the summit of Violet Hill along the north ridge.

 Road access

 There is no road access up the hill.
-Two surrounding roads, Repulse Bay Road and Tai Tam Reservoir Road lead from Wong Nai Chung Gap to Repulse Bay and Tai Tam Reservoir respectively.
+Two surrounding roads, Repulse Bay Road and Tai Tam Reservoir Road, lead from Wong Nai Chung Gap to Repulse Bay and Tai Tam Reservoir, respectively.